gjheij/linescanning/doc/source/usage.rst

     --nighres         use nighres-software for cortex reconstruction (spinoza_cortexrecon) or equivolu- metric layering (spinoza_layering)
     --no_bbr          maps to '--force-no-bbr' in call_fmriprep
-    --no_biascorr     maps to '-b' in spinoza_biassanlm; don't perform bias correction after denoising --no_bounds       Turn off grid bounds; sometimes parameters fall outside the grid parameter bounds, causing 'inf' values.
+    --no_bounds       Turn off grid bounds; sometimes parameters fall outside the grid parameter bounds, causing 'inf' values.
 This is especially troublesome when fitting a single time- course.
 If you trust your iterative fitter, you can turn off the bounds and let